grimmelm/ctech404/ctech401/module_2/e2_terminal_order_of_ops/exercise_specs.md

 # Instructional Requirements
 ## Key Technical Outcome
 Become comfortable with practicing order of operations and python expressions on the python interpreter.
-This is a <b>sandbox<b> assignment in which students are using the interpreter as a playground.
+This is a <b>sandbox</b> assignment in which students are using the interpreter as a playground.

 ## Exercise Context
+It's good to become comfortable with writing and understanding Python expressions.
 Try your hand at writing some of the expressions you've seen in the Python interpreter and note the results.

 ## Exercise Instructions

-Enter the following expressions into the Python interpreter.
+Enter the following expressions into the Python interpreter. <b>
-Try modifying some of these expressions and note the difference in output.
+Try modifying some of these expressions and note the difference in output.<b>
-You can also experiment with python expressions and write your own.
+You can also experiment with python expressions and write your own.<b>

 2 * 20 + (7 - 4) * 5